rvirding/flavors/README.md

 In this version the flavor instance is just a map which behaves just like any normal map or other data structure.
-This means that an instance is not a global object and when one is updated then a new once created and the old one is there unchanged.
+This means that an instance is not a global object and when one is updated then a new one is created and the old one is there unchanged.

 This means that this flavors version is like super records/elixir structs on steroids and is probably not what most people would expect.